Fiducism

 Afterword: The Human Motivation

 People always think that the system is what matters.
 That a good system leads to a good society.
-At least I thought so.
-But I don't really believe that anymore.
+At least, I thought so.
+But I don't really believe it anymore.
+What is most important are the people, not the system.

-Communities are only implicitly expected by most political ideas but never play an important role.
-And it seems that their role in our actual lives is decreasing more and more.
+Communities are only implicitly expected by most political ideas but never play a major role.
+And it seems that their role in our actual lives is diminishing more and more.
+There may be more networks today, but very few of them are based on genuine trust and commitment.

-More and more people live alone, have little contact with family, have few close friends, perhaps only a home office job and never have to leave the house.
+More and more people live alone, have little contact with family, have few close friends, perhaps only a home-office job and never have to leave the house.
 Even online, in the supposed village of global connection, deep, reliable bonds are rare.

 Fiducism is my answer to this emptiness.
 It is the attempt to answer the question: How do we build real communities again?
-How do we manage to focus not on thinking about systems, but on the quality of our interpersonal relationships?
+How do we manage to not just think about systems, but place the quality of our interpersonal relationships at the center?
+This book is not a mere thought experiment.
+It is a toolbox for anyone who feels that our greatest wealth is not in our bank account, but in the depth of our connections to each other.